rocky-linux/documentation/docs/guides/email/02-basic-email-system.md

 ---
 title: Basic e-mail system
 auther: tianci li
+contributors:
 ---

 # Overview

 The purpose of this document is to provide the reader with a detailed understanding of the various components of an email system, including installation, basic configuration, and association.
-Attention please!
-In a real production environment, we recommend that you use an open-source e-mail servers, which applies to most GNU/Linux system administrators.
+In a production environment, the recommendation is that you use an open-source email server(s).

 All commands in this document are executed using **root(uid=0)**.